 Although both men were subject to military conscription by Confederate authorities, neither Samuel nor James saw active military service in the regular army.
 By the 1860s James had lost his matinee idol good looks and had become immensely fat.
-James was able to wrangle a deferment with the help of a letter written by his personal physician, Dr. R.R.
-Wellford.
+James was able to wrangle a deferment with the help of a letter written by his personal physician, Dr. Beverly Randolph Wellford, formerly of Fredericksburg.
 Samuel Tardy was well connected both politically and financially and served on the board of directors of companies like the Bank of Virginia.
 Despite their deferments both Samuel and James were still required to serve in the Second Class Militia.

 In early December 1862 tragedy struck the Tardy family.
 Because of Samuel's prominence in the city, as well as the sensational nature of the incident, the progress of the case was reported regularly in the pages of the Richmond Daily Dispatch.
 Below is a transcription of those articles as they appeared in the newspaper.
 The particulars of the story speak for themselves and require no embellishment from me.